biomystery/snATAC_qc/README.md

   --version=VERSION
 ```

-# Two rounds of multiplexing
+# Two rounds of multiplexing in snATAC-seq

 Libraries are sequenced paired end.
 Each sequencing read is assigned to 4 barcodes on 2 Index reads.
 The index reads are `43 (Index 1)` and `37 (Index 2)` reads long.